 - 4 cups of chicken broth

-Press Sauté button on your electric pressure cooker and let it heat, then add oil.
+Press Sauté button on your electric pressure cooker and let it heat, then add one tablespoon oil.

 Cut the pork into bite-sized chunks and add the pork to the pot.
 Brown on all sides.